5 Ways to Measure Ketones In Your Body

 A common sign you are in sugar burning mode, is that you feel fatigued throughout the day.
 You have cravings and are wanting to snack throughout the day.
 If you notice this going on, you are not in ketosis.

 Another thing you may notice in ketosis is the smell of acetone.
 It is a “fruity” kind of smell.
 You may sense this in your breath, in your sweat or urine.
 This is natural when you are in ketosis but it should be faint.

 If you are smelling really bad and having dry mouth, it is a sign you are electrolyte deficient.
 Drink more water and pick up your sodium and potassium levels.
-Most of the time having an avocado or fresh lemon each day with extra pink salt or sea vegetable on your foods will help to relieve this.
-Drinking peppermint tea and brushing your teeth often can help reduce the fruity smell as well.
+Most of the time having an avocado or fresh lemon each day with extra pink salt or a seaweed spice mix on your foods will help to relieve this.
+Staying well hydrated, drinking peppermint tea and brushing your teeth often can help reduce the fruity smell as well.

 See the Big Picture